avinashbhat/avinashbhat.github.io/_pages/about.md

 title: Hello!
 I'm Avinash Bhat.
 ---
 <p>
 I am a PhD student in the <a href="https://www.cs.mcgill.ca/~jguo/lab.html">Software Technology Lab</a> at McGill University, working under the supervision of <a href="https://www.cs.mcgill.ca/~jguo">Professor Jin Guo</a>.
-My research interests are in human-computer interaction and software engineering, with publications in CHI, CSCW, and DIS.
+My research interests are in human-computer interaction and software engineering.
+In my PhD, I am trying to understand and improve collaboration processes and tools used to create software documentation.
 </p>

 <div>